redcurry/LearningUnity/README.md

 * Some mesh optimization can be done via the Unity import options.

+## Build Settings

+* Color space
+  * Linear
+      * More realistic
+  * Gamma
+      * Colors brighten to white
+      * May be required on some mobile devices

 ## Editor

+* Trick to quickly replacing an object with another in the same location:
+  * Make the new object a child of the old one
+  * Reset its position
+  * Move it out of its parent (preserves world location)
+  * Delete the old object

 * Editor scripts extend the features of the Unity editor.
   For example, one could be used to add a menu option to instantiate